Fair Allocation of Vaccines, Ventilators and Antiviral Treatments: Leaving No Ethical Value Behind in Health Care Rationing: A General Theory of Reserve Systems

 \section{A General Theory of Reserve Systems}

 Reserve systems are common in applications where competing interest groups fail to agree on allocation criteria.
 If each individual is eligible to receive units only from one of these categories, then the theory of priority systems directly extend to this most basic form of reserve systems.
-However, in most applications at least some of the individuals are eligible to receive units from multiple categories, thereby resulting in multiplicities in implementation of these ``categorized'' priority systems in conjunction.\footnote{This multiplicity and its distributional implications are often under-appreciated or misunderstood in real-life applications (\citet{dur/kominers/pathak/sonmez:18} and \citet{prs1:20}).} In this section, we develop a general theory of reserve systems, with particular emphasis on the analytical structure and the distributional implications of this multiplicity.
+However, in most applications at least some of the individuals are eligible to receive units from multiple categories, thereby resulting in multiplicities in implementation of ``categorized'' priority systems.
+In this section, we develop a general theory of reserve systems, with particular emphasis on the analytical structure and the distributional implications of this multiplicity.

-Our theory is general compared to existing papers on reserve systems because earlier work makes important assumptions on the structure of priority orders used at various categories.\footnote{This literature starts with \citet{hafalir2013}, and includes studies of affirmative action in school choice \citep{dur/kominers/pathak/sonmez:18,dur/pathak/sonmez:19,correa:19}, college admissions \citep{aygunandbo2016, baswana:18}, assignment of government positions \citep{sonmez/yenmez:19a} and skill diversity in immigration visa allocation \citep{prs1:20}.} Most notably, it is almost always assumed that priority order at each category is derived from an underlying baseline priority order, such as those obtained through standardized exams.
-In these applications each reserve category $c$ is identified by a subset of individuals who are simply moved to the top of the baseline priority order for the category-$c$ priority order.
+The earlier literature on reserve systems considers a special setting, where all categories share a common baseline priority order, although various protected groups receive preferential treatment or exclusive access in some of the categories.
+In contrast, we develop a theory of reserve systems where no cross-category structure is imposed on priority orders.\footnote{Our analyses in Section \ref{sec:baseline} and Appendix \ref{sec:smart} are two exceptions to this statement.}